jasim/jsfoo-talk-learning-to-learn-reason/main.md

 But learning and adopting this new language, was a bit of a struggle.

 This was our go-to book at the time.
 Real World OCaml.
 It is a delightful book - it teaches as much about programming as it teaches about OCaml itself.

-It can also be a frustrating book, especially for us because we were not familiar with the entire programming paradigm of OCaml.
+It can also be a little frustrating to work through, especially for us because we were not familiar with the entire programming paradigm of OCaml.

 But the struggle was worth it.

-It was worth so much that now when I look back on the last 10 years of my programming, I wonder what I was doing for the first 8 years, before I had discovered Reason and Typed Functional Programming.
+It was worth so much that now
+when I look back on the last 10 years of my programming, I wonder what I was doing for the first 8 years, before I had discovered Reason and Typed Functional Programming.

 And that is why I'm so excited to be here today, and talk to you all about ReasonML.